 For women who want to increase their breast size, then, it only makes sense that inserting an implant with a fuller lower pole will provide that same natural shape.

-They are useful for reconstructive surgery.
+They are useful for reconstructive breast surgery.

 When a woman must undergo a single or double mastectomy due to breast cancer, the experience can be devastating for her identity.
 Although breasts do not make a woman, they are still a fundamental part of how many women perceive themselves.
 Without breasts, some women simply don’t feel right.

 Reconstructive surgery can turn things around for these women.
 The reconstructive process essentially involves recreating the breasts “from scratch”.
 In this scenario, Dr. Sieber would, therefore, want the most natural-looking implants available.
-And for many women, this means teardrop shaped implants.
+And for many women, this means teardrop implants.

-You’ll get better “side boob”.
+You’ll get better “side teardrop boobs”.

 “Side boob” is a highly sought-after trend that has been getting a lot of attention in recent years.